-Trinamool Congress criticises its MP Mahua Moitra’s remarks about deity Kaali
+TMC criticises its MP Mahua Moitra for saying Kaali is a ‘meat-eating, alcohol-accepting goddess’

 “If you go to Bhutan or Sikkim, for example, when they do puja, they give whisky to their god,” the Krishnanagar MP said at an India Today conclave.
 “Now, if you go to Uttar Pradesh and say that you give whisky to your god as prasad, they will say that is blasphemous.”

-She also said that sadhus (Hindu monks) in West Bengal’s Tarapith can been seen smoking.
+She also said that sadhus (Hindu monks) in West Bengal’s Tarapith can be seen smoking.

 “That is the version of Kaali people worship [there],” Moitra added.
 “I, within Hinduism, being a Kaali worshipper, have the right to freedom to imagine Kaali in that way; that is my freedom.”